nrsprs/nrsprs.github.io/content/about/about.md

 My work with the Golisano Institute for Sustainability has enabled my contributions to the application of automation technology in the circular economy.
 With GIS, I grew a passion for programming robots to handle used parts for recycling and determine the best methods for reusing high energy cost products.

-In my first co-op with GIS, I learned ROS and dug deep into FOSS linux computing to leverage the large software community in support of our projects.
+In my first co-op with GIS, I learned ROS and dug deep into FOSS linux computing to leverage the large software community in support of projects that enable New York State companies to produce goods more sustainabily.

-My first co-op during my undergrad at Alstom Transport, I gained an invaluable perspective on train design and how large, synchronous systems are built.
+My first co-op of my undergrad was with Alstom Transport in Hornell, New York.
+I gained an invaluable perspective on train design and how large, synchronous systems are built.
 I was able to leverage my mechanical design skills and improve mechanical systems.